pa-senger/PA-Senger/README.md

 I'm a human currently living on a telluric planet called Earth.
 I like science, cats and nature.
-I believe that everything is interresting if you look at it with the right lens.
+I believe that everything can be interresting if you look at it with the right lens.

 ## 💻 Tech Stack